sedaa97/Credit-Prediction/README.md

 # Credit-Prediction
-Its an example for Flask and Machine Learning Model.Credit status is predicted with inputs
+Its an example for Flask and Machine Learning Model.Credit status is predicted with inputs.